-Tele2's report Children and Internet shows that more than half of all children have seen something frightening on the internet and many have been contacted by adults that they don't know.
-Children who have parents that are involved in their internet use are more likely to talk to somebody about what happens to them online.
+Tele2's report Children and Internet shows that more than half of all children have seen something frightening on the Internet and many have been contacted by adults they don't know.
+Children who have parents that are involved in their Internet use are more likely to talk to somebody about what happens to them online.
 Together with the Swedish Prince Carl Philip and Princess Sofia's Foundation, we have developed Lajka – an online guide for parents on how to help children to be safer online.

-Telecom Coalition together with ECPAT
+Tech Coalition together with ECPAT